andmatand/vector-paint/README.md

 #### Loading
 To load a previously saved drawing, drag and drop the file onto the window using your OS's file manager UI.

-## How do I load/display the vector art in my PICO-8 cart?
-This program produces hexadecimal strings that you can copy and paste as a string into a PICO-8 program.
-See the file sample-use.p8 for PICO-8 code which parses and displays one of these strings.